Return to Home Return to Overview Mechanical Reference

 50% - 40%

 This section plays identically to the 80% - 70% section.
-After taking the portal, be ready to give Stability to prevent knockbacks.
-The melee group will be inside the cage collecting Greens; the ranged group will be outside the cage baiting Fluxlances.
-Once Decima hits 40%, be ready to dodge in case Thunders appear, while again not dodging into any conduits.
-Cast Stability when Decima jumps into the middle of the arena and be ready to CC again.
-Stack up into groups, use barrier skills and time your heal skills to heal through the big incoming damage of Fulminate again.
+After taking the portal, be ready to give Stability or Aegis to prevent knockbacks.
+The melee group will be inside the cage collecting Greens; the ranged group will be baiting Fluxlances.
+Once Decima hits 40%, be ready to dodge Thunder while not charging any conduits.
+CC, stack up and heal through the Flux Nova once more.

 Third Phase